PrernaSinha15/REGRESSION/README.md

 [open](https://github.com/PrernaSinha15/REGRESSION/blob/main/Regression%20model%20.ipynb)

-# BLACK FRIDAY
+# 2.BLACK FRIDAY
 # Description about Black Friday Dataset
 * This repository contains a synthetic dataset simulating transactions that occur during a Black Friday sales event in retail stores.
 The dataset includes various attributes such as customer demographics, product categories, and purchase amounts.

-* Dataset Attributes:
+# Dataset Attributes:

 User_ID: Unique identifier for each customer.
 Product_ID: Unique identifier for each product.